 Singing as worship

-Repeating hymns as mantras in church offer a wonderful way to worship collectively.
+Repeating hymns as mantras in church offers a wonderful way to worship collectively.
 While other instruments are incredibly beneficial in church orchestras, the human voice is prioritized as king.
 Singing is the highest form of expression, and so is the most appropriate way to express adoration for God.

 Providing focus in prayer, singing offers a clear mind for God to enter the soul.
 So, praying through song is thought to be one of the most powerful methods of worship.
 To truly experience the benefits of singing, you must actively participate in its creation, not simply listen.